 A segment of a circle can be defined as a region bounded by a chord and a corresponding arc lying between the chord’s endpoints.
-So, it can be said that a circular segment is a region of a circle which is created by breaking apart from the rest of the circle through a secant or a chord.
-In other words, it is two equal halves that are divided by the circle’s arc and connected through chord by the endpoints of the arc.
+In other words, a circular segment is a region of a circle which is created by breaking apart from the rest of the circle through a secant or a chord.
+We can also define segments as the parts that are divided by the circle’s arc and connected through a chord by the endpoints of the arc.
 It is to be noted that the segments do not contain the center point.

 Types of Segments in a Circle

-According to the definition, the part of the circular region which is enclosed between a chord and corresponding arc is known as the segment of a circle.
-There are two classifications of segments in a circle namely the major segment and the minor segment.
-The segment having larger area is known as the major segment and the segment having a smaller area is known as minor segment.
+According to the definition, the part of the circular region which is enclosed between a chord and corresponding arc is known as a segment of the circle.
+There are two classifications of segments in a circle, namely the major segment and the minor segment.
+The segment having a larger area is known as the major segment and the segment having a smaller area is known as the minor segment.